 TP-LINK had either an equal or a better speed at proximity.
 But the speed fell by half in the 2.4 GHz bandwidth when the device was just placed 20 feet farther than the first test.
 For the 5 GHz bandwidth, the speed was 1/5th of the original.
 A significant drawback of a router of this quality.

 NETGEAR managed to bag this win by remaining mostly consistent with its speed at long range.
-Its difference in speed not alarmingly low.
+Its difference in speed is not alarmingly low.
 The decrease in speed for the 5GHz at a distance was quite significant, though—a reduction of 89 Megabits (11.1 Megabytes).

 Pros and Cons